Determine Success Metrics for Circle Feature Optimization

 ##### Scenario

-Meta is evaluating a new social feature called Circle (similar to Facebook Groups) and wants to decide how to measure and optimize it.
+Meta is evaluating a new social feature called **Circle** (similar to Facebook Groups), where members join a group and post and comment within it.
+You own product analytics for Circle and need to decide how to measure it and how to optimize it.

 ##### Question